 Covers Uncovered: Jimi Hendrix ‘All Along The Watchtower’

-The answer is in the words.
+The answer is in the union of powerful music with the great lyric crafted by Bob Dylan.
 Jimi was no spaced-out guitar whiz freak.
 He was a tuned-in, deep-thinking guitar whiz freak very much in sync with words.
 Sure, he played guitar left-handed and upside down, with his teeth, with his toes, behind his back, the consequence being that he was viewed by many as nothing more than an instrumental trickster.
 If you listened closely to his first album though, you may agree with me that the masterpiece contained there is ‘The Wind Cries Mary'”.
-Listen to it often enough and you will know what you‘re dealing with: a musical genius.
+Therein lies the answer; Jimi Hendrix was a musical genius with an innate talent for combining words and music.

 Watchtower” is mythic in its lyric content with the last verse mysteriously beginning the song again.
 What I love about this piece is that it cannot be contained in any space or time; the circumstances could be from the fourth century on Earth or the 33rd millennium on Alpha Centauri.
 The situation is not spelled out clearly, yet we get the sense of imminent danger, of resources wasted, of natural forces triumphant over the senselessness of human endeavors.